Laxman-SM/ansible-bastion/README.md

 ```
 > **Note**: protect your AWS access key and secret access key

+AWS credentials can also be stored in $HOME/.aws/credentials file.

 `ec2.py` script is used to setup Ansible [Dynamic Inventory](http://docs.ansible.com/ansible/intro_dynamic_inventory.html) for AWS EC2.